terraform-linters/tflint/docs/guides/extend.md

 That's all.
 Now you can freely add custom rules to TFLint!

+You can also change the plugin directory with the `TFLINT_PLUGIN_DIR` environment variable.

 A plugin is provided as a single binary and can be built using [`tflint-plugin-sdk`](https://github.com/terraform-linters/tflint-plugin-sdk).